MURDERGUTS/MURDERGUTS/README.md

 call me Rufus!
 please read dni on my main strawpage before interacting.
-; i do not care if you are a spam follower who is in my dni, i dont check followers.
+; i do not care if you are a spam follower who is in my dni, i dont check profiles.

 INFO: